bioconda/bioconda-docs/source/contributor/build-system.rst

 Build system
 ============

-.. datechanged:: 2023-11-14
+.. datechanged:: 2024-03-02
-   Made descriptions more generalized to reflect multiple CI systems in use
+   Generalized descriptions to reflect multiple CI systems in use

 The build system for Bioconda takes recipes and converts them into conda packages that are uploaded to anaconda.org as well as Docker containers that